jamieson-olsen/AXI-LITE_test/README.md

-a simple AXI-Lite peripheral which consists of two 4kx32 blockrams memory mapped into the AXI address space
+a simple AXI-Lite peripheral which consists of two 2k x 32 BlockRAMs memory mapped into the AXI address space

-	RAM0 = 0xABCD0000-0xABCD0FFF
+	RAM0 = BASE+0x0000 through BASE+0x1FFC
-	RAM1 = 0xBEEF0000-0xBEEF0FFF
+	RAM1 = BASE+0x2000 through BASE+0x3FFC

+So when adding this module to a Zynq/Kria design, choose the base address to be whatever you want, and the range should be 16k (2 RAMs x 2k words/RAM x 4 bytes/word)

+This module does not support byte level access.
+All reads and writes should be 32 bits.

 source file is dualram_axilite.vhd